Judge Glenda Hatchett

 Dare to Take Charge: How to Live & Lead with Purpose

-With the charismatic and outspoken demeanor she cultivated on her show, Judge Hatchett, Judge Glenda Hatchett is excited to share with audiences the life lessons she's learned and witnessed from years on the bench, including:
+With a charismatic and outspoken demeanor cultivated on Judge Hatchett, Judge Glenda Hatchett is excited to share with audiences the life lessons she’s learned and witnessed from years on the bench.

 • What it means to be daring and intentional when seeking your ultimate objectives.